Frequently asked questions and answers

 Check that you have registered the same e-mail address and Swedish personal identity number with your Student Union as you have registered on My pages, as they must be identical.
 Your Student Union registers you in SSCO’s membership register, which we check every night.

-Your data at Stockholms studentbostäder is automatically checked regularly in SSCO’s register and the Student Unions.
+Your data at Stockholms studentbostäder is automatically checked regularly in SSCO’s register and the Student Union.
 By our nightly checkups we receive information if you are a Student Union member or not.

-If your Student Union membership never has been registered on My pages you need to log in to see which date you need to park your place in the queue.
-You will see a button in the orange box.
-Click on it to park your place in the queue.
+If your Student Union membership has never been registered on My pages you need to log in to see which date you need to park your place in the queue.
+You will find this information in the blue box.
+After 60 days in our housing queue, a Park button is created.
+You need to park your queue within 30 days so as not to lose your credit days.
+Day 91 your credit days will be deleted.

 If your Student Union membership has been registered on My pages, it will automatically be put on hold when your membership expires.